14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 Park Hyatt Tokyo

-Hands down one of the best luxury hotels in Tokyo.
+Hands down, this is one of the best luxury hotels in Tokyo.
 You might recognize this 5-star’s stunning good looks from the Woody Allen flick Lost in Translation.
-Splurge to affirm your star status and catch the swoon-worthy views from the rooms, all above the 42nd floor.
+Splurge to affirm your star status and catch swoon-worthy views from the rooms, all above the 42nd floor.

 Final recommendations